bkamins/JuliaCon2022-DataFrames-Tutorial/README.md

-# A Complete Guide to Efficient Transformations of DataFrames
+# A Complete Guide to Efficient Transformations of data frames

 JuliaCon 2020 Workshop material will be added in mid July 2022.